 The Smithsonian does not profer degrees, but that does not mean that a lab can't have an academic feel.
-I have post docs, technicians, interns, and work actively with PhD students as well as colleagues from around the world.
-The new laboratory at the Smithsonian Environmental Research Center allows plenty of lab and office space for folks to pursue their research, and the QEL server has lots of cores (24) and RAM (128 GB) so that no matter where we are in the world, we can still crunch code on the same machine!
+Our lab hosts post docs, technicians, interns, and works actively with PhD students as well as colleagues from around the world.
+The new laboratory at the Smithsonian Environmental Research Center allows plenty of lab and office space for folks to pursue their research, and the QEL server has lots of cores and RAM, so that no matter where we are in the world, we can still crunch code on the same machine!

 Botanist, Temperate program technician

 Jess has extensive experience in plant identification in the mid-Atlantic.
 She also facilitates the temperate program with plot instalation and re-census, workshops, and data vetting and curation.
 She also participates in many research projects both at SERC and other temperate forest sites.

 Jessie is a ForestGEO Fellow working on quantifying global tree species life history strategies.
 Her work combines quantitative analyses of vital rates and clustering techniques to aggregate species according to life-history 'modes'.

 Rutuja is working on the analysis of tree species rooting depths.

 Uzay is leading the transcriptomics of growth initiative.
 His expertise is in tree transcriptomics and cross-bow hunting for leaves.